Graduate research degrees

 Before you start the application process, you need to determine the research topic you want to explore and find out which University of Melbourne Faculty or Graduate School can best accommodate your research interests and project.
-You may also want to read this overview of graduate research opportunities.
+You may also want to read this overview of research areas.

 You may need to identify a potential supervisor (some graduate schools manage this process for applicants).
 You will work under the guidance of a supervisor throughout the duration of your research degree.
 You can identify potential supervisors in two ways:

 It is essential to read and understand the specific entry requirements and application documentation required by your prospective Faculty or Graduate School.Please be aware that some Faculties or Graduate Schools have additional processes for applying for a graduate research degree and/or require you make contact with them prior to submitting a formal application.
 It is essential that you follow their unique pre-application process.
 Failure to do this may result in a delay assessing your application.

 - Do I need to engage a supervisor?

 - Do I need to write a detailed research proposal?

 Submit an application